(All fields required)

 Associate Program Director, Internal Medicine, Pediatrics Residency Program

-Medical Director of Education, Hospital Medicine
+Medical Director of Education, Division of Hospital Medicine

 Associate Fellowship Director, General Pediatrics Master Educator Fellowship